Volvic-19/Cytokine_Chemokine_Basis/README.md

-This repository contains all key data, scripts and documents for this intership.
+This repository contains all scripts documents and data (of limited size) for this intership.

+Corresponding repository on HPC is located at **_rds-cew54-basis/Projects/Cytokine_Chemokine_Basis_**

 1. [WorkProgress.MD](https://github.com/Volvic-19/Cytokine_Chemokine_Basis/blob/main/WorkProgress.MD) describes the steps taken and scripts used in this project in time order.
 It will be updated regularly.
 2. [Pre-work](https://github.com/Volvic-19/Cytokine_Chemokine_Basis/tree/main/Pre-work) includes: selection of desired datasets to use in basis; scripts to tidy up and formalize datasets;